CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Experiments

-where the $a_m \in \mathbb{R}^d$ and $b_m \in \{-1, 1\}$ are data samples and $M$ is their total number.
-The function $f$ in \eqref{eq13} is split into $n$ functions $f_i$ (the remainder of $M$ divided by $n$ samples is discarded).
+where the $a_m \in \mathbb{R}^d$ and $b_m \in \{-1, 1\}$ are data samples, and $M$ is their total number.
+The function $f$ in \eqref{eq13} is split into $n$ functions $f_i$; any remainder when dividing $M$ by $n$ is discarded.
 The strong convexity parameter $\mu$ is set to $0.003 L_0$ in Figure~\ref{fig:totalcost} and $10^{-6} L_0$ in Figure~\ref{fig:totalcost3}, where $L_0$ is the smoothness constant without the $\frac{\mu}{2}\| x \|^2$ term (so that $L=L_0+\mu)$.
 We consider the case where the number of clients is larger than the model dimension ($n > d$) and vice versa.
-For this, we use the `w8a' and `real-sim' datasets from the classical LIBSVM library~\citep{CC01a}.
+For this, we use the `w8a' and `real-sim' datasets from the classical LIBSVM library~\cite{CC01a}.
 For each of them, we consider the two cases $c=0$ and $c=0.2$.

 We measure the convergence error $f(x)-f(x^\star)$ with respect to the TotalCom amount of communication, where $x$ is $x^t$ for \algn{GD} and $\bar{x}^t$ when communication occurs for \algno and \algn{Scaffnew}.
 The objective gap $f(x)-f(x^\star)$ is a fair way to compare different algorithms and, since $f$ is $L$-smooth, $f(x)-f(x^\star)\leq \frac{L}{2}\|x-x^\star\|^2$ for any $x$, so that it is guaranteed to converge linearly with the same rate as $\Psi$ in Theorem~\ref{theo1}.